BigThunderSR/ha-legacy-gsm-sms/README.md

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2FBigThunderSR%2Fha-legacy-gsm-sms)

-As an alternative to the HACS integration, install the add-on version for an HTTP API-based solution:
+As an alternative to the HACS integration, the add-on provides an HTTP API-based solution:

 1. Click the button above to add this repository to your Home Assistant instance
-2. Install the "Legacy GSM SMS" add-on from the add-on store
+2. Install the "Legacy GSM SMS" add-on from the Add-on Store
-3. Follow the configuration and usage instructions in the add-on's Documentation tab
+3. Configure and start the add-on (refer to the Documentation tab for configuration and usage instructions)

 The add-on automatically creates sensor entities and provides an HTTP API for sending SMS.

-**Important:** Do not run both the HACS integration and the add-on simultaneously - they will conflict when accessing the serial device.
+**Important:** Do not run both the HACS integration and the add-on simultaneously - they will conflict when accessing the GSM modem's serial device.

 ## Troubleshooting (HACS Integration)